-- you will receive an emailed record of your currency and
+- You will receive an email record of your currency.

 Members who are scaling down their practice can discuss proportional and appropriate currency requirements with the Membership Secretary email@example.com.

-Members are required to undertake a minimum of 25 hours of professional development relevant to their area of practice in each membership year (1st July to 30th June).
-These 25 hours will include at least 10 hours of supervision with another relevant professional in order to enhance learning, promote role development and discuss ethical issues.
-The additional 15 hours can be fulfilled in a number of ways, such as participating in regional currency meetings; participating in workshops and conferences; planning and presenting a workshop you have not previously led; writing or reading professional papers and books.
+Practicing members are required to undertake a minimum of 25 hours of relevant professional development in each membership year (1st July to 30th June).
+These 25 hours will include at least 10 hours of professional supervision to enhance learning, promote role development and discuss ethical issues.
+The additional 15 hours can be fulfilled in a number of ways, such as, regional currency meetings, workshops and conferences, planning and presenting a new workshop, collegial discussions, writing or reading professional papers and books.